pgaljan/blog/f500Notes.md

 | Advisor / Sr Advisor     | Manager / Sr Manager   |
 | Early career             |                        |

-## Choosing an industry
+## choose an industry
-A technologist can work in one of three general types of organizations, roughly representing the technology supply chain:
+A technologist can work in one of three general types of organizations, roughly representing the technology supply chain.

-### 1. Tech Product firms
-#### Large firms
-Entry into large tech product firms is generally done directly out of undergrad or master's level studies through intern programs, and once in, lateral movement between firms is common.
-Later-career entrants will usually come into the firm through the field or from acquisitions.
-Laterals tend to hit glass ceilings for promotion, but mid-senior IC and manager roles can be quite comfortable and stable, but can give low optionality for geography.

-#### Mid-sized firms
-Mid-late startups and pre-IPO firms in high growth phase represent the greatest opportunity for mid-junior technologists, particularly in field-facing roles.
-This tends to be the frothiest area, and gives the least optionality in terms work-life balance.

-### 2. Consulting/MSP/Reseller/Distributor

-### 3. End user

-	1. Technology-based optimizations
-	2. Operational Technology Support

-These three represent, effectively, the supply chain.
-Category 3.2 is fine to start in, but do not stay there.
-Category 3.1 is requires domain depth and is a great way into the other categories.

 Pay for the same applied skill varies widely in tech for two reasons: